 That may get you the 90 you need to take the exam.
 But it probably won’t get you the 90 hours of education you need to pass it.
-If your goal is to pass, you’ll want to take advantage of one of the available comprehensive lactation courses, such as one I teach in person or offer online.
+If your goal is to pass, you’ll want to take advantage of one of the available comprehensive lactation courses, such as one I offer online.

-My goal is to help you pass the exam–and be ready for the career to follow.
-The best way I know to do that is with a 90-hour course; I offer online and in-person courses.
+My goal is to help you pass the exam, and be ready for the career to follow.
+The best way I know to do that is with a 90-hour course; I offer online an course.
 A second-best choice is to take the (online) 45-hour course.
 Both come with many multiple-choice questions to make sure you’ve learned what you need to succeed, not just gone over some information.

-If you want to pass the IBLCE exam on the first try, and to build a strong foundation for your lactation practice as you prepare for the exam, you’ll want to consider one of these options.
+If you want to pass the IBLCE Exam on the first try, and to build a strong foundation for your lactation practice as you prepare for the exam, you’ll want to consider a review course.